Ron Prosor

 Ron Prosor (רון פרושאור; born 11 October 1958) is an Israeli diplomat, writer, and columnist.
-He has served a Israel's ambassador to Germany since August 22, 2022.
-He previously served as Israel's Permanent Representative to the United Nations from 2011 to 2015, Israel's Ambassador to the United Kingdom from 2007 to 2011, as well as Director-General of Israel's Foreign Ministry and political consul at the Israeli embassy in Washington.
+He has served as Israel's ambassador to Germany since August 22, 2022.
+He previously served as Israel's Permanent Representative to the United Nations from 2011 to 2015, the Ambassador of Israel to the United Kingdom from 2007 to 2011, as well as Director-General of Israel's Foreign Ministry and political consul at the Israeli embassy in Washington.
 He is the head of the Abba Eban Institute for International Diplomacy in IDC Herzliya Lauder School of Government, Diplomacy & Strategy.

 Biography

 Born on 11 October 1958 in Kfar Saba, Israel, Prosor is a graduate of the IDF Battalion Command.
 As an officer in the Artillery Division of the IDF, Prosor attained the rank of Major.
 He holds a bachelor's degree and a master's degree in Political Science from the Hebrew University of Jerusalem, graduating with distinction.
 Prosor and his wife Hadas have three children – Lior, Tomer and Oren – and two grandchildren, Amit and Daniel.